universal-ctags/ctags/docs/format.rst

    class name).
 4. Future extension.
-   When even more additional functionality is desired, it must be possible to add this later, whithout breaking programs that don't support it.
+   When even more additional functionality is desired, it must be possible to add this later, without breaking programs that don't support it.

 From proposal to standard